Holly-Chen-Code/job-skill-classification-qlora-finalmilestone/README.md

 - A **fully trained Phi-3 QLoRA LoRA adapter**
 - The **held-out test dataset (`test.xls`)** specified in `configs/model_config.yaml`

-The lightweight training example included in this repository demonstrates the complete QLoRA training pipeline using a subset of the processed data.
-The final prediction examples and evaluation results are generated using the fully trained model and the complete held-out test dataset developed during the project.
+The lightweight training example included in this repository uses a subset of the processed training data to demonstrate and verify the complete QLoRA training pipeline.
+This configuration enables the end-to-end workflow to be reproduced within the computational limits of the course environment.

+The final project model was trained on the complete processed training dataset, which requires significantly more computational resources and training time.
+Therefore, the inference step loads the fully trained LoRA adapter and the held-out test dataset generated during the original project, ensuring that the reported prediction examples and evaluation metrics are consistent with the final experimental results.

 ---